NCEAS/metacat/docs/user/metacat/source/storage-subsystem.rst

    3) With the content identifier of the given PID, open and read the data from the `objects` tree.
 With the hash of the `PID` + `formatId`, open and read data from the `metadata` tree.

-**Other metadata types**: While we currently only have a need to access system metadata for each object, in the future we envision potentially including other metadata files that can be used for describing individual data objects.
-This might include package relationships and other annotations that we wish to include for each data file.

 Public API
 ~~~~~~~~~~~~~~~~~~~